 I felt like a child left on the steps of the school the first day of Grade 1, knowing I was there to take the first step toward my future but terrified I wasn’t ready for it.

 Taking the first step is what this column is all about.
-This column will discuss issues surrounding the problems, and solutions, in finding love in the new millennium.
+This column will discuss issues surrounding the problems, and solutions, of finding love in the new millennium.

 I will also include the popular reality element to this column by following five women, each representing a dating decade (20s, 30s, 40s, 50s, 60s) as they try various methods of finding that elusive soul mate.
 The participants who have agreed to join me in this experiment are extremely brave.
 It was not easy finding willing people because, unlike television competitions like Fear Factor, the challenge I issued had nothing to do with facing external fears.
 My challenge involved going inside and facing one of the greatest fears of all, ourselves.